 - Import Bans and Notified Bodies Response

-RCA employs more than 500 industry experts, including FDA veterans and experienced regulatory affairs professionals, to provide support for life science companies.
+RCA employs more than 500 industry experts, including FDA, Health Canada, and EU experienced regulatory affairs professionals, to provide support for life science companies.
 Using our knowledge of food and drug regulations, FDA policy and the pharmaceutical industry, we can help companies overcome unique regulatory challenges.
 RCA has experience helping pharmaceutical companies respond to FDA warning letters and resolve compliance issues quickly.
 In one case, we helped a mid-sized company close out a 10-item 483 and subsequent warning letter in six months.